Siteimprove/alfa/.changeset/sharp-scissors-flash.md

 **Breaking:** `Native.fromNode()` is now asynchronous.

-This allow to perform asynchronous operations on the page being scraped.
+This allows to perform asynchronous operations on the page being scraped.